Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 Hyphens help create consistent URL structure and help users and crawlers quickly identify concepts in the page URL.

-By default, WordPress uses hyphens, the preferred option in URLs by Google and other search engines.
+By default, WordPress uses hyphens, which is the preferred option in URLs according to Google and other search engines.

 Unless you manually code something else, you don’t need to make changes in WordPress to use hyphens.
-WordPress uses only hyphens, so you don’t have to bother about this.
+WordPress uses only hyphens, so you don’t have to worry about this.

 For example, here is how the WordPress permalink looks when using a hyphen to separate words.

-Like I said above, use hyphens and nothing more.
+As I mentioned earlier, use hyphens and nothing more.

 Make it Short